AllisonAnz/phase-3-orms-introduction/README.md

 # Introduction to Object-Relational Mapping

-As a relative newcomer to the programming world, terms like _Object-Relational-Mapper_ can sound really intimidating.
-The nice part about ORMs, is that they can make it easier to write code once you understand them.
+As a relative newcomer to the programming world, terms like _Object-Relational-Mapper_, or ORM, can sound really intimidating.
+The nice part about ORM is that they can make it easier to write code once you understand them.

 You’ve already written your fair share of SQL queries in the previous section.
 They usually look something like this: